MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-modularity-vs-maintainability.md

 While abstraction is a powerful tool for managing complexity, it comes with a cost.
 Each layer of abstraction introduces cognitive overhead and the potential for misunderstanding.
 As noted by Joel Spolsky in his "Law of Leaky Abstractions," all non-trivial abstractions are leaky to some degree[^11]:

 > All non-trivial abstractions, to some degree, are leaky.
 Abstractions fail.
 Sometimes a little, sometimes a lot.
-There’s leakage.
+There's leakage.
 Things go wrong.
 It happens all over the place when you have abstractions.
 Here are some examples.
 >
 > ~ [Joel Spolsky](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/)